BindBC/bindbc-sdl/README.md

 libs "SDL2" "SDL2_net"
 ```

-**If you're using static bindings**: `import bindbc.sdl` in your code, and then you can use SDL just like you would in C. That's it!
+**If you're using static bindings**: `import bindbc.sdl` in your code, and then you can use all of SDL just like you would in C. That's it!
 ```d
 import bindbc.sdl;